top of page

 Introduction

 The Bible does not explicitly address psychological concepts like attachment styles.
 However, it does offer principles and perspectives that can intersect with them.
 Attachment theory, developed by British psychiatrist John Bowlby (1907–1990), describes how early relationships with caregivers can shape our patterns of relating to others throughout life.
-There are four styles of attachment: secure, anxious preoccupied, dismissive avoidant, and fearful avoidant.
+There are four attachment styles: secure, anxious-preoccupied, dismissive-avoidant, and fearful-avoidant.
 Here are some theological concepts that intersect with attachment styles:

 1. God as a secure base: In attachment theory, a "secure base" is a reliable source of comfort and security from which a person can explore the world.
 Christians view God as their ultimate secure base, providing steadfast love, acceptance, and support.
 This view could promote a secure attachment style, where individuals feel confident in their relationships and have a healthy view of themselves and others.

-2. Sin & brokenness: However, we cannot overlook the reality of human brokenness.
+2. Sin and brokenness: However, we cannot overlook the reality of human brokenness.
 From a Christian perspective, sin refers to human brokenness and the propensity to hurt ourselves and others.
-This brokenness can manifest in insecure attachment styles, such as anxious preoccupied, dismissive avoidant, or fearful avoidant, which may stem from past relational wounds or distorted views of self and others.
+This brokenness can manifest in insecure attachment styles, such as anxious-preoccupied, dismissive-avoidant, or fearful-avoidant, which may stem from past relational wounds or distorted views of self and others.

 5. Steadfast love: At the heart of Christian theology lies the radical notion of God's steadfast love (Greek: agapē; G26)—a love that knows no bounds and extends to all, regardless of merit or worthiness.
 This divine love serves as a counter-narrative to the messages of shame and unworthiness that often underlie insecure attachment styles, offering a vision of acceptance and belonging grounded in grace.
 God's love can challenge negative internal working models associated with insecure attachment styles.
 Understanding and experiencing God's love may help individuals develop more positive views of themselves and others, leading to greater relationship security.

-6. Compassion & empathy: Finally, Christian theology calls us to embody the virtues of compassion and empathy—to bear one another's burdens and to walk alongside each other in love (see Gal.
+6. Compassion and empathy: Finally, Christian theology calls us to embody the virtues of compassion and empathy—to bear one another's burdens and to walk alongside each other in love (Gal.
 6:2).
 Through acts of kindness, forgiveness, and selflessness, we cultivate secure attachments characterized by responsiveness to the needs and emotions of others.
 Empathy and compassion can promote secure attachment styles characterized by responsiveness to others' needs and feelings.

 Secure Attachment in the Bible